Reo/reo.github.io/_posts/crypals/2020-09-15-25-crypals-challenge.md

 category: crypto
 author: 'reo'
 tags: python cryptopals
+featured: 1
 mathjax:
 ---

-In this challenge, we common cited and supposed benefit of AES CTR mode being that one can easily seek into the ciphertext and decrypt just the byte/block which is needed.
+In this challenge, we address the commonly cited and supposed benefit of AES CTR mode being that one can easily seek into the ciphertext and decrypt just the byte/block which is needed.

 ## Contents